 The venture capital investments also pose foreign currency risk because the selected funds are denominated in U.S. dollars.
-The BCIIF has mitigated this currency risk by purchasing three forward currency contracts in November and December of 2007 at an exchange rate of approximately one-to-one (Canadian dollar at par with U.S. dollar).
+The BCIIF mitigated this currency risk by purchasing U.S. dollars in 2007 at an exchange rate of approximately one-to-one (Canadian dollar at par with U.S. dollar).